jessica-chan-5/ultrasonic-c-scan-segmentation-for-composites/README.md

 7. In `test.m`, Section iii, edit all read function values to be false except for `runRead`

 8. Run `test.m` and go to `Output\cscan` to check if the saved .mat files are the expected size.
-They should be [row x column x data points per A-scan].
+They should be size `[row x column x data points per A-scan]`.

 ### processcscan
-0. In Section B, enter the sampling period, `dt`, in microseconds used to collect the A-scan signals
+0. In `test.m`, Section B, enter the sampling period, `dt`, in microseconds used to collect the A-scan signals

 1. First we will set the parameters for finding a rectangular box bounding the damaged region.
 The relevant parameters are illustrated below: